 Accounting for sabbatical leave depends on whether the compensation during the sabbatical is for service during the period of the leave or, instead, for past service.
 Some employers permit sabbatical leave from normal duties so that employees can perform research or public service or can obtain additional training to benefit the employer.
 In these cases, the sabbatical constitutes a change in assigned duties and the salary paid during the leave is compensation for service during the period of the leave.
 The sabbatical leave is restricted, and therefore, accounted for in the period the service is rendered; a compensated absences liability is not accrued in advance of the sabbatical.
-Sometimes, however, sabbatical leave is permitted to provide compensated unrestricted time off.
-In these cases, the salary paid during the leave is compensation for past service, and a liability is accrued during the period(s) the employees earn the right to the leave if it is probable that the employer will compensate eligible employees for sabbatical leave benefits through paid time off or some other means.
+Sometimes, however, sabbatical leave is compensated unrestricted time off.
+In these cases, the salary paid during the leave is compensated unrestricted time off.
+In these cases, the employees earn the right to the leave if it is probable that the employer will compensate eligible employees for sabbatical leave benefits through paid time off or some other means.